CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 Analysing several key variables, we can see that:

-- There was an growth in building permit volume.
+- There was growth in building permit volume.
 - The median spend per planning permit increased.

-While new builds dominated the urban fringe suburbs which experienced high permit volume, this trend was reversed in inner Melbourne, where alterations comprised the bulk of permits.
+While new builds dominated in the urban fringe suburbs which experienced high permit volume, this trend was reversed in inner Melbourne, where alterations comprised the bulk of permits.

 However, there were several metrics which point to the effects of an economy operating in a pandemic.
-Firstly we saw a shift in the intended purposes of buildings, with move away from commmercial and public buildings and an increase in domestic and industrial builds.
-Secondly, although the median construction budget increased annually, a steep decline was observable in late 2021, coinciding with the arrival of a new Covid19 variant and the conclusion of the HombeBuilder stimulus.
+Firstly we saw a shift in the intended purposes of buildings, with a move away from commmercial and public buildings and an increase in domestic and industrial builds.
+Secondly, although the median construction budget increased annually, a steep decline was observable in late 2021, coinciding with the arrival of a new Covid19 variant and the conclusion of the HomeBuilder stimulus.

-And finally, Victorians are increasingly looking to include building features which harness their natural environment, with an growth in the uptake of both solar hot water and rainwater tanks .
+And finally, Victorians are increasingly looking to include building features which harness their natural environment, with a growth in the uptake of both solar hot water and rainwater tanks .

 <br>